YunoHost/doc/app_update.md

-#Upgrade your applications
+# Upgrade your applications

 Once you installed applications, you may need to upgrade them, sooner or later.

-** Caution: ** please be advised to backup your databases (using phpmyadmin application for example) and files before any upgrade.
+**Caution:** please be advised to backup your databases (using phpMyAdmin application for example) and files before any upgrade.

 ### Upgrade using the admin panel
 Go to Tools > Update system